-The Taiyo Typhoon Hovercraft is a radio control hovercraft manufactured by Taiyo of Japan, and released onto the global market in 1988.
+The Taiyo Typhoon Hovercraft is a radio control hovercraft manufactured by Taiyo of Japan, and released into various European markets, and other countries worldwide in 1988.
+It's the English language version of the original 1988 Taiyo Typhoon (Japan).

 Performance